c4deszes/bike-electronics-system/docs/reqs/lights.rst

         * Turn signals are disabled
         * High beams are disabled
         * Wide beams are disabled
-      - The lights stay in emergency mode
+      - The lights stay in emergency mode until POR